mila-iqia/milabench/README.md

 **What is standard.scaling.1 to standard.scaling.8 in the report?**

 The scaling test performs an experiment on 1 GPU, then 2 GPUs, up to N GPUs.
 These have obviously different performance characteristics and therefore cannot be aggregated, so `standard.scaling.1` represents the results on 1 GPU,  `standard.scaling.2` represents the results of the algorithm distributed on 2 GPUs, and so on.

+**I get crashes with massive core dumps.**

+If using Docker, something like this has happened when there is insufficient space available in `/dev/shm`, which you can increase with `--shm-size` on the docker command.

+As a small hack, you can try to run the `milarun` command from a directory that's in the mounted drive, e.g. from `~/milabench/workdir` so that the core dumps are written over there and don't fill up the cointainer.

 # Details